PRATMG/MSCS532_Assignment3/report_part2.md

-# Analysis of Hash Table Operations with Chaining
+# Part 2: Analysis of Hash Table Operations with Chaining
 Part 2 contains the implementation of the hash table using chaining for collision resolution.

 - [Here is the hash_table_chaining.py](./hash_table_chaining.py)

 ## The sample output has been tabulated below for clear understanding.

 ### Hash Table After Insertion

 | Slot | Contents                               |